GovernanceJuly 5, 2022

 About Winnipeg School Division

 Winnipeg School Division is the largest and oldest school division in the Province of Manitoba.
-WSD provides educational programs and services for more than 33,000 students from Nursery to Grade 12.
-The students in the division come from a variety of backgrounds and include a significant Indigenous and multi-ethnic population as well as a number of students with exceptional needs.
+The division provides educational programs and services for more than 29,000 students from Nursery to Grade 12.
+The students in the division come from a variety of backgrounds and include a significant Indigenous and multi-ethnic population as well as a number of students with special needs.

-The members of the WSD Board of Trustees are proud of the scope and excellence of the programs and supports provided for the students in Winnipeg School Division.
-The cost of educating students in Winnipeg School Division in 2016/2017 more than $396 million.
-While over half of this cost is funded by the provincial government, a large part of the cost is supported by the property taxpayers in the division.
+The members of the School Board are proud of the scope and excellence of the programs and supports provided for the students in Winnipeg School Division.
+The cost of educating students in Winnipeg School Division in 2022/2023 was more than $435 million.
+While over half of this cost is funded by the provincial government, a large part of the cost is supported by the property taxpayers in the Division.

 The Board of Trustees believes that the education of children is a partnership between the home and the school community.

 The Winnipeg School Division Board of Trustees is established as a corporation under the terms of the Public Schools Act of Manitoba.
 The Board of Trustees is responsible for providing adequate school accommodation in the most enabling environment for the resident persons who have the right to attend school.
 As well as employing teachers and personnel that may be required by WSD, and prescribing their duties; and for determining the number, grade and description of schools to be established and maintained.
 The Board of Trustees is responsible for setting policy under which WSD operates and determining the level of the annual budget.
 The Board is comprised of nine trustees who are elected by the local residents.